aeslaughter/moose/docs/content/utilities/documentation/pdf.md

 !text docs/examples/report.md max-height=500px

 Notice that this markdown file has some special syntax located at the top.
-The PDF creation process involes generating a tex file, the file generated is based on [Jinja2](http://jinja.pocoo.org) template.
+The PDF creation process involves generating a tex file.
+The ["MooseDocs.extensions.template"](extensions/template.md) extension is based on [Jinja2](http://jinja.pocoo.org) template.
 The top commands are used to set template parameters from the markdown file.

-However, it is also possible to set these paramaters from the command-line as well, please refer to the `moosedocs.py latex --help` output for further details regarding the template paramters.

 ## Building the PDF

 The `~/projects/moose/docs/moosedocs.py' python utility is used for converting the markdown that was created into a pdf.